k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/16_rest_api_additions.md

 ## Override RESTful API Response

-In order to override the RESTful API reponse that is generated automatically, it is possible to use HttpServletResponse Class.
+In order to override the RESTful API reponse that is generated automatically, use HttpServletResponse Class.

 For Example: